fare-patches/gerbil-wiki/The-Interactive-Gerbil-Shell.md

 The interactive shell that you get when you run `gxi` is a larger environment than the Gerbil core language.
-It includes the `:gerbil/gambit` prelude and also provides some functionality that is mainly useful for interactive development.
+It imports the `:gerbil/gambit` prelude and also provides some functionality that is mainly useful for interactive development.